garden-io/garden/docs/using-garden/workflows.md

 # Workflows

-Workflows allow users to define simple, CI-like sequences of Garden commands and script _steps_, that can be run from a command line, in CI pipelines or directly triggered from PRs or branches using Garden Enterprise.
+Workflows allow users to define simple, CI-like sequences of Garden commands and script _steps_, that can be run from a command line, in CI pipelines or directly triggered from PRs or branches using Garden Cloud.

 Custom shell scripts can be used for preparation ahead of running Garden commands, handling outputs from the commands, and more.